dqlopez/harle/README.md

-# Gemini CLI - Full-Stack Developer Profile
+# Gemini CLI - Expert Developer Profiles

 This repository contains configuration files to customize the Gemini CLI to act as an expert developer for various languages and frameworks.